th3tard1sparadox/vue-webshop/README.md

     npm run dev

-Now you may visit localhost:3000 where you should see the default vue project setup.
+Now you may visit localhost:3000/ping in any browser, where you should see the word pong.